adamisom/collab-canvas/docs/phase3/phase3b-multiselect.md

 - **Decision**: Spacebar takes priority when both keys held
 - **Implementation**: `if (isPanning) return` check comes first
 - **Rationale**: Pan mode is less common, so prioritize it when user explicitly activates

+### **Implementation Variation: Interaction Model (Implemented)**
+- **Actual Implementation**: Double-click to create shapes, Click+Drag to pan canvas
+- **Originally Planned**: Single-click to create, Spacebar+Drag to pan
+- **Rationale for Change**:
+  - Double-click to create is more intentional, reduces accidental shape creation
+  - Click+Drag for pan is more discoverable and standard in many tools
+  - Added discoverability via first-visit toast and empty canvas message
+  - Updated keyboard shortcuts modal accordingly

 ---